pcaston/OpenPeerPower.github.io/source/_docs/authentication/multi-factor-auth.markdown

 Please treat the secret key like a password - never expose it to others.
 </div>

 Your phone app will now start generating a different six-digit code every thirty seconds or so.
-Enter one of these into Home Assistant under the QR code where it asks for a _Code_.
-Home Assistant and your phone app are now in sync and you can now use the code displayed in the app to log in.
+Enter one of these into Open Peer Power under the QR code where it asks for a _Code_.
+Open Peer Power and your phone app are now in sync and you can now use the code displayed in the app to log in.

 #### Using TOTP

-Once TOTP is enabled, Home Assistant requires the latest code from your phone app before you can log in.
+Once TOTP is enabled, Open Peer Power requires the latest code from your phone app before you can log in.

 <div class='note'>

-TOTP is _time based_ so it relies on your Home Assistant clock being accurate.
-If the verification keeps failing, make sure the clock on Home Assistant is correct.
+TOTP is _time based_ so it relies on your Open Peer Power clock being accurate.
+If the verification keeps failing, make sure the clock on Open Peer Power is correct.

 </div>